Best PC Gaming Headsets of Today (New PC Gamer Guide)

 The optical connection is slowly becoming popular but more with consoles than with PC.
 It’s an option with some wireless gaming headsets (their base station) though is pretty much unused for PC.

-The reason is that you need a better sound card that has the optical connection.
+The reason is that you need a better sound card that has an optical connection.
 Also, most wired PC gaming headsets don’t offer the option of the optical connection.